 The dosage is middle of the road, but the quality is good: aside from gelatin, fenugreek seed is the only ingredient in this supplement.

-PureNaturals Herbs Fenugreek has 600 mg of raw fenugreek seed per capsule, and though this supplement is fairly popular, it doesn’t quite have the edge that some of its competitors have when it comes to purity and clean supplement design.
+NOW Fenugreek has 500 mg of raw fenugreek seed per capsule, and though this supplement is fairly popular, it doesn’t quite have the edge that some of its competitors have when it comes to purity and clean supplement design.

 There are a few too many binders and stabilizers, like silica, that make it difficult to rank PureNaturals Herbs Fenugreek any higher, even though the dosage is pretty solid.

 8. Mama’s Select Fenugreek High Potency

 Mama’s Select Fenugreek High Potency is a fenugreek supplement designed specifically for increasing breast milk production, and though this product is billed as “high potency,” the dosage is pretty average, at 610 mg per capsule.

 While it’s an okay overall fenugreek supplement, the supplement design isn’t the cleanest, and there are other fenugreek products out there that provide a similar or higher dosage with fewer binders and stabilizers in the capsule.